demirogun/cv/docs/cv.md

 ### Projects

 #### On-going Projects
+- **Lead Developer**, e-Flora of Türkiye (turkiyeflorasi.org.tr), 2024 - present.
+    - <small>Organization: Nezahat Gökyiğit Botanic Garden</small>
+    - <small>Description: e-Flora of Türkiye (turkiyeflorasi.org.tr) is an online flora project coordinated by the Nezahat Gökyiğit Botanic Garden.
+      It aims to compile and present up-to-date taxonomic, distributional, and ecological information on the vascular plant species of Türkiye, supporting scientific research and biodiversity conservation.</small>
 - **Lead Developer**, Herbarium Network of Türkiye, 2024 - present.
     - <small>Organization: Flora Research Association</small>
     - <small>Description: Herbarium Network of Türkiye is carried out by the Flora Research Association, in cooperation with herbarium curators, in order to ensure effective communication of herbariums in Turkey, to digitize their collections and share them like similar examples in the world.</small>
-- **Lead Developer**, TÜYAVE: Weed Database of Türkiye (yabanciot.org), 2023 - present.
-    - <small>Description: TÜYAVE is a database that contains information about the weed species in Türkiye.</small>
 - **Data Scientist**, Determination of Absorption Capacity in Lakes and Improvement of Water Quality, 2022 - present.
     - <small>Organization: Republic of Türkiye Ministry of Agriculture and Forestry</small>
     - <small>Description: I created a database to store the data of macrophyte observations and physicochemical parameters.